-This CDKN Innovation Fund project aims to identify mechanisms for strengthening resilience, highlighting opportunities where the private sector, including the insurance sector, and civil society networks can help build the capacity of government agencies to respond to climate-related risks.
-The outcome of this project will be increased collaboration and knowledge sharing among a network of partners in Latin America around urban resilience issues, with at least three concrete initiatives developed as a result of the process.
+This CDKN Innovation Fund project aimed to identify mechanisms for strengthening resilience, highlighting opportunities where the private sector, including the insurance sector, and civil society networks can help build the capacity of government agencies to respond to climate-related risks.
+The outcome of this project wa increased collaboration and knowledge sharing among a network of partners in Latin America around urban resilience issues, with at least three concrete initiatives developed as a result of the process.

-The project will take an action-research approach to provide a framework for engagement and dialogue with key stakeholders by analysing key institutional gaps,opportunities base and best practice from other regions.
-A set of central questions will be developed to address key challenges, for example:
+The project took an action-research approach to provide a framework for engagement and dialogue with key stakeholders by analysing key institutional gaps, opportunities base and best practice from other regions.
+A set of central questions were developed to address key challenges, including:

 - How can interagency coordination in responding to disasters be improved?